MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-provision.md

 When creating a Human Resources trial environment, a Power Apps trial environment is also created on the tenant and linked to the Human Resources environment.
 The Power Apps environment, named "TestDrive", has the same trial period as the Human Resources environment.

 > [!NOTE]
 > Provisioning a Human Resources trial environment will fail if the authenticated user does not have permission to create Power Apps trial environments.
-The user must be included in the group specified for who can create trial environments in the Power Platform admin center.
-For more information, see [Control who can create and manage environments in the Power Platform admin center](https://docs.microsoft.com/power-platform/admin/control-environment-creation).
+The user must be included in the user group who can create trial environments in the Power Platform admin center.
+For more information, see [Control who can create and manage environments in the Power Platform admin center](//power-platform/admin/control-environment-creation).

 ## Plan Human Resources environments